About Our ChurchAbout us, our diocesan region, administration, staffing and some brief history

 The term “Bishop’s Registrar”, is a traditional title referring to the officer who registers the Acts of the Bishop and attends to related matters.
 The Registrar is responsible for the organisation of meetings of the Synod.
 The Bishop’s Registrar is appointed by and is responsible directly to the Bishop.
 The Registrar is a member of the Synod and of Bishop-in-Council ex officio.

-All correspondence in conjunction with matters of finance or administration should be addressed to the Bishop’s Registrar and all telephone inquiries should in the first instance be directed to Mrs Karen Trafford.
+All correspondence in conjunction with matters of finance or administration should be addressed to the Bishop’s Registrar and all telephone inquiries should in the first instance be directed to Louise Hickey.
 As well as attending to Diocesan matters, the Bishop’s Registry is available for consultation and advice to officers of parishes and Diocesan organisations.

 Bishop’s Registry Office